emory-libraries/blacklight-catalog/HARVESTING_ALMA_DATA.md

 institution="01GALI_EMORY"
 # provide SOLR_URL for solr connections
 SOLR_URL="http://localhost:8983/solr/blacklight-core"
+# provides name for oai set being fetched
+oai_set_name="blacklighttest"
 ```
 3. Connect to `vpnproxy.emory.edu` using Big-IP Edge Client.
+4. Run the rake task:
-4. Run `RAILS_ENV=development bundle exec rails oai_harvest` in your terminal.
-It may take several minutes to harvest data.
+  - If the default set is desired, run `RAILS_ENV=development bundle exec rails oai_harvest` in your terminal.
+  - If there is a specific OAI set that is preferred over `blacklighttest`, add the `oai_set_name` variable assignment to the command:
+    `RAILS_ENV=development bundle exec rails oai_harvest oai_set_name=<name of preferred set>`
+  - Either command may take several minutes to process.
 5. In your local [Solr instance](http://localhost:8983/solr/#/blacklight-core/query), perform a global search query.
-The subset collection contains roughly 4500 items.
+The default subset collection contains roughly 4500 items.

 This tutorial can also be found at this [link](https://wiki.emory.edu/display/BDL/Using+SolrMarc+to+harvest+data+from+Alma+into+Solr+Index) (Emory login required).